 Taylor is back with another truly delicious dessert recipe!
-For this Infused Sugar Cookies Recipe, you can choose to infuse it with your favorite Seed & Smith strain’s cannabutter, or eat them sans-cannabis.
+For this Infused Sugar Cookies Recipe, you can choose to infuse it with your favorite Seed & Smith strain’s cannabutter wax weed, or eat them sans-cannabis.
+And what’s not to love about infused holiday cookies?
+Celebrate the holidays and have a little fun while you’re having a little fun.
 Taylor adapted this recipe from one of Sally’s Baking Addiction recipes.
 Here’s what you’ll need to make it happen:

 - 2 and 1/4 cups (281g) all-purpose flour (spoon & leveled)

 - 1/4 teaspoon salt

 - 3/4 cup (170g) unsalted butter, softened to room temperature – I replaced 1 ½ tablespoons with cannabutter

 - 1 large egg, at room temperature

 - 2 teaspoons pure vanilla extract